Within a seven-month period, I had cataract surgery in both my right and left eyes.

 My far vision in the right eye was now excellent, and I did not have to wear glasses.
 My near vision was barely passable since my left eye had not yet been fixed.

 On April 28, 2018, I had cataract surgery for my left eye.
 As I go through the previously mentioned post-cataract surgery care, my vision is now a lot brighter and clearer.
 I can easily drive at night and now use magnifying glasses for reading and computer screen work.

 I had a four-month checkup with my ophthalmologist on August 26, 2018, following surgery in April.
-Prior to seeing the doctor, I had a vision exam which showed that my distant vision was excellent.
+Before seeing the doctor, I had a vision exam which showed that my distant vision was excellent.
 Dr. Panuwat then examined both eyes and said that I was doing well.
-In the event that vision in any eye becomes cloudy, I was advised to see the doctor immediately for a five-minute laser procedure to correct the problem.
+If vision in any eye becomes cloudy, I was advised to see the doctor immediately for a five-minute laser procedure to correct the problem.
 I still use magnifying glasses for near vision and am scheduled for another eye exam in February 2019.

 Cataract surgery is nothing to fear.
 It is painless and well worth the little inconvenience experienced for only one month following surgery.